signalfx/signalfx-agent/docs/monitors/signalfx-forwarder.md

 **For a list of monitor options that are common to all monitors, see [Common Configuration](../monitor-config.md#common-configuration).**

-The `defaultSpanTagsFromEndpoint` and `extraSpanTagsFromEndpoint` config options are not compatible with the `signalfx-forwarder` monitor.

 | Config option | Required | Type | Description |
 | --- | --- | --- | --- |
 | `listenAddress` | no | `string` | The host:port on which to listen for datapoints.
 The listening server accepts datapoints on the same HTTP path that ingest/gateway accepts them (e.g. `/v2/datapoint`, `/v1/trace`).
 Requests to other paths will return 404s. (**default:** `127.0.0.1:9080`) |
 | `serverTimeout` | no | `int64` | HTTP timeout duration for both read and writes.
 This should be a duration string that is accepted by https://golang.org/pkg/time/#ParseDuration (**default:** `5s`) |
 | `sendInternalMetrics` | no | `bool` | Whether to emit internal metrics about the HTTP listener (**default:** `false`) |